 He just uses one of his Pokémon to instantly fly wherever he needs to be.
 After all you can do the exact same thing.

 In first games you get the creation trio orbs from Shadow Triad.
 In these games, they're at Dragonspiral Tower.
-They aren't "there is only of that thing", something happened or perhaps it was made uncanon (like Kyurem's capture because how else Ghetsis could almost-murder you) that Hilda/Hilbert gets them?
+They aren't "there is only of that thing", something happened or perhaps it was made uncanon (like Kyurem's capture because how else Ghetsis could almost-murder you) if Hilda/Hilbert gets it?